rackerlabs/technical-blog/_posts/2019-10-18-five-benefits-of-moving-to-salesforce-lightning.md

 categories:
   - General
 metaTitle: "Five benefits of moving to Salesforce Lightning"
-metaDescription: "This blog discusses three ways that SalesForce Health Cloud can help improve patient experience within the health care industry."
+metaDescription: "This blog outlines five benefits of transitioning to Salesforce Lightning."
-ogDescription: "This blog discusses three ways that SalesForce Health Cloud can help improve patient experience within the health care industry."
+ogDescription: "This blog outlines five benefits of transitioning to Salesforce Lightning."
 ---

 Salesforce&reg; Health Cloud is a top-ranked healthcare customer relationship management (CRM) system.